SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 No workaround is available yet.

+## AirPlay does not work in Mac applications "Designed for iPad" (FB15343579)

+Pillarbox can be used in iPad applications run on Silicon Macs (_Designed for iPad_ destination) but AirPlay does not work.
+Playback fails.

+### Workaround

+No workaround is available yet.

 ## Playback of a livestream in a playlist might fail if the previous item was played at a speed > 1

 When chaining an on-demand stream played at a speed > 1 to a livestream (without DVR) in a playlist, livestream playback might fail with a Core Media error.
 If there is an item after it the livestream item will simply be skipped, otherwise the player will end in a failed state.